How Can I Clean Up Old Criminal Records?

 - Whether all conditions and requirements related to the matter have been met (court supervision, payment of fines, etc.)

 - Whether you have had a record sealed or expunged in the past

-The full list of eligibility rules is too lengthy and nuanced to list on this page.
-Suffice it to say, however, that the easiest way to determine your eligibility is to speak with a knowledgeable criminal defense attorney.
+The full list of eligibility rules is lengthy and nuanced.
+The best way to determine your eligibility is to speak with a knowledgeable criminal defense attorney.

 Learn More About Your Options During A Free Consultation